 Treated water may be used to irrigate the golf course, a practice that is acceptable to the regulatory agencies.
-Tanks will be placed outdoors, with low-profile engineered covers for odor control.
+Tanks will be placed outdoors, with low-profile engineered covers for odor control..
 A building next to the tanks would contain the tertiary treatment processes (filtration and UV disinfection) and support facilities (office, chemical room, blower room, solids dewatering room, storage, etc.).

 The wastewater treatment technology will meet all effluent quality requirements as required by NYSDEC.
 When met, these stringent standards will help preserve the water quality of the downstream Class C irrigation ponds, Amenia Cascade Brook (Class Ct), and downstream water bodies.
 Onsite public health will be protected by disinfection of the effluent.
 The possible reuse of treated WWTP effluent for golf course irrigation, combined with captured storm water, would eliminate the need to use potable water for irrigation.
-Since onsite wells will be used for potable water, this would further reduce impact on the underlying aquifer.
-It should be noted that the Irrigation Pond is already a spring-fed water body, and some groundwater is therefore used for irrigation in that manner.
+The treated WWTP effluent will potentially be discharged into a tributary of the Amenia Cascade Brook.
+The exact discharge location of the treated WWTP effluent will be decided with the NYSDEC during Site Plan.